 PlayaLabs is 'For Burners, By Burners'.
 We run tests and trials on-playa.
 We link to honest reviews and the best prices we can find.
 We always link to FREE-SHIPPING!

 PlayaLabs does not claim credit for inventing this device!
-All hail Lord Figjam for his brilliance and kindness sharing the design and several years answering countless questions on the original eplaya forum.
+All hail Lord Figjam for his brilliance and kindness sharing the design and years of countless questions on the original eplaya forum.

 Photos from public online forum.